Probate diversity data collection and reporting

 2021 Probate Diversity Survey Webinar: Your questions answered

 Watch our 2021 webinar to understand how to collect, submit and publish your 2021 results.

 The Legal Services Board (LSB) requires ICAEW to collect and publish data on the diversity of staff within the firms we regulate.

 As well as being a regulatory requirement, the context for collecting this data is interesting and it can provide a competitive advantage.
 Recent initiatives such as gender pay gap reporting in the UK, and the widespread reporting of sexual harassment in the film industry, have pushed the agenda forward significantly.

 ‘Delivering through diversity’ by McKinsey&Company reports that ‘Gender and ethnic diversity are clearly correlated with profitability, but women and minorities remain underrepresented’.
 LinkedIn’s recent report, ‘Global Recruiting Trends 2018’ backs this up, ‘diversity is directly tied to company culture and financial performance.
 LinkedIn found the top reasons companies focus on diversity are to improve culture (78%), to improve company performance (62%) and to better represent customers (49%).

-The Law Society’s Benefits Diversity and inclusion in law firms: the business case sets out why law firms should think about diversity and inclusion:
+The Law Society’s Business case for equality, diversity, inclusion within the legal profession sets out why law firms should think about diversity and inclusion:

 - It’s the law: legislation and regulation.